rust-lang/book/second-edition/nostarch/chapter12.md

 the values.
 This will make a full copy of the data for the `Config` instance to own, which does take more time and memory than storing a reference to the string data.
-However, cloning the data also makes our code very straightforward since we don't have to manage the lifetimes of the references, so in this circumstance giving up a little performance to gain simplicity is a worthwhile trade-off.
+However, cloning the data also makes our code very straightforward since we don’t have to manage the lifetimes of the references, so in this circumstance giving up a little performance to gain simplicity is a worthwhile trade-off.

 > #### The Tradeoffs of Using `clone`
 >
-> There's a tendency among many Rustaceans to avoid using `clone` to fix
+> There’s a tendency among many Rustaceans to avoid using `clone` to fix
 > ownership problems because of its runtime cost.
 In Chapter 13 on iterators,
-> you'll learn how to use more efficient methods in this kind of situation, but
+> you’ll learn how to use more efficient methods in this kind of situation, but
-> for now, it's okay to copy a few strings to keep making progress since we'll
+> for now, it’s okay to copy a few strings to keep making progress since we’ll
 > only make these copies once, and our filename and query string are both very
 > small.
-It's better to have a working program that's a bit inefficient than
+It’s better to have a working program that’s a bit inefficient than try
-> try to hyper-optimize code on your first pass.
-As you get more experienced
+> to hyper-optimize code on your first pass.
+As you get more experienced with
-> with Rust, it'll be easier to go straight to the desirable method, but for
+> Rust, it’ll be easier to go straight to the desirable method, but for now it’s
-> now it's perfectly acceptable to call `clone`.
+> perfectly acceptable to call `clone`.

 We've updated `main` so that it places the instance of `Config` that `parse_config` returns into a variable named `config`, and updated the code